 An unprecedented mobilisation of the international community to fight malaria, as well as massive investments since the beginning of the century have allowed cutting by half the mortality rate of the disease globally.

-Today, it is estimated that 7 million lives have been saved in the last 15 years.
-Several countries have succeeded to eliminate malaria.
+Since 2000, 11 countries have been declared malaria free and several countries are on the road to eliminate malaria.
 Yet, the parasitic disease transmitted by the Anopheles mosquito keeps being a threat for the health of 50% of the world population living in malaria-prone regions.

-In 2016, 216 million cases and 445,000 deaths were recorded.
-Ninety per cent were in Africa, mainly among children under 5 and pregnant women, who are the most vulnerable to the disease.
+In 2018, 228 million cases and 405,000 deaths were recorded.
+Ninety-three per cent of malaria cases were in Africa, mainly among children under 5 and pregnant women, who are the most vulnerable to the disease.
+67% of malaria deaths were in children under 5.

-For the first time in 10 years, the number of declared cases has increased.
-Prevalence seems on the rise in regions progressing towards malaria elimination.
-Global financing stall: US$ 6.5 billion annually would be necessary to progress towards malaria elimination by 2030.
-However, available funding reaches only US$ 2.7 billion / year, i.e. less than 50% of the financing needed.
+Since 2010, USD 9,4 billion have been directed to malaria high burden countries.
+82% came from international sources.
+However global financing is stalling.
+US$ 5 billion annually would be necessary to progress towards malaria elimination by 2030.
+Yet, available funding reaches only US$ 2.7 billion / year, i.e. just over 50% of the financing needed.

 In addition, resistance of the parasite to artemisinin, the only available drug against malaria, develops.
 The Anopheles mosquito also shows resistance to insecticides used to impregnate nets: